esteban-restrepo/bookings_report/README.md

 Just extract the files in a local directory and make sure you have well configured the config.yaml file and execute the script

-- python occupancy_report_downloader.py
+- python bookings_report_downloader.py

-In case you have the standalone version (occupancy_report_downloader.exe) just execute it
+In case you have the standalone version (bookings_report_downloader.exe) just execute it

 ### Configuration